zshamrock/blog/resources/templates/md/posts/2018-03-02-golang-data-types-cheatsheet.md

 :tags ["go" "development"]
 }

-I see the value of learning and practicing new programming languages.
+I see the value of learning and practicing <a href="/posts/2015-07-12-is-lang-important.html" target="_blank">new programming languages</a>.
 Although the value is when the new language introduces the different paradigm than the languages you already know, and change/challenge they way you think or program.
 Also the important aspect is the market share for the language, i.e. whether there is the demand on the market for such skills.

 In that regards the two languages I focus on apart from the main language (which is Java) which I use for day to day development these are: Go and Clojure.